 C. difficile is the most common cause of antibiotic-associated colitis and is typically hospital-acquired, but community-acquired cases are increasing.
-C. difficile–induced diarrhea occurs in up to 8% of hospitalized patients and is responsible for 20 to 30% of cases of hospital-acquired diarrhea.
+C. difficile–induced diarrhea.

 Risk factors for C. difficile–induced diarrhea include

-C. difficile is carried asymptomatically by 15 to 70% of neonates, 3 to 8% of healthy adults, and perhaps 20% of hospitalized adults (more in long-term care facilities) and is common in the environment (eg, soil, water, household pets).
+C. difficile is carried asymptomatically in 4 to 15% of healthy adults, up to 21% of hospitalized adults, and 15 to 30% of residents in long-term care facilities (1).
+It is common in the environment (eg, soil, water, household pets).
 Disease may follow overgrowth of endogenous C. difficile organisms in the intestine or infection from an external source.
 Health care workers are frequently the source of transmission.

 A more virulent strain, BI/NAP1/027 (binary/North American pulsed-field type 1 [NAP1]/ribotype 027), has become prominent in hospital outbreaks.
 This strain produces substantially more toxin, causes more severe illness with greater chance of relapse, is more transmissible, and does not respond as well to antibiotic treatment.